distribution/distribution/contrib/docker-integration/README.md

 		$  sudo chmod +x /usr/local/bin/docker-compose

-## Usage

 ### Start compose setup
 ```
 docker-compose up
 ```

 ### Install Certificates
 The certificates must be installed in /etc/docker/cert.d in order to use TLS client auth and use the CA certificate.
 ```
 sudo sh ./install_certs.sh
 ```